Auto CurseForge¶

 Assuming Docker compose is being used:

-2. From the "Mods Need Download" output, visit the download page of each, click on the file download and save that file into the directory created in the previous step
+file.
+The name doesn't matter, but "downloads" is the common convention - From the "Mods Need Download" output, visit the download page of each, click on the file download and save that file into the directory created in the previous step

-3. Add a host directory mount to the volumes section where the container path must be /downloads.
-The snippet below shows how that will look
+- Add a host directory mount to the volumes section where the container path must be

-4. Re-run docker compose up -d to apply the changes
+docker compose up -d

-Unpublished Modpacks
+Unpublished Modpacks¶

-If you wish to use an unpublished modpack zip, set the container path to the file in CF_MODPACK_ZIP.
-Similarly, the container path to a modpack manifest JSON can be passed to CF_MODPACK_MANIFEST.
-In either case, the modpack slug or page URL must still be provided.
+If you wish to use an unpublished modpack zip, set the container path to the file in CF_MODPACK_ZIP

 Example